-Cloud-based disaster recovery (DR) is one of the most beneficial back-ups and restore strategy that helps to store and maintain electronic records of data in a computing environment as a security measure.
+Cloud-based disaster recovery (DR) is one of the most beneficial backups and restore strategy that helps to store and maintain electronic records of data in a computing environment as a security measure.
 Cloud DR aims to offer a generalized way to recover data or implement fail-over in the event of man-made or natural disaster.

 The technical advancements have resulted in the possibility of creating a cloud-based recovery site that can be used if the primary data center becomes incapacitated.
-However, there is a number of alternative strategies that can be chosen while implementing the cloud-based disaster recovery and prevention processes.
+However, there are a number of alternative strategies that can be chosen while implementing the cloud-based disaster recovery and prevention processes.

 1. Understand the need for data protection:

 Firstly, it is important to evaluate the need for data protection as per the requirements of your organization.
 Knowing the requirement solves major security factors and determines the infrastructure and configuration to facilitate cloud-based data protection.
-Some of the organizations keep the primary backup onsite but replicate them to cloud storage.
-While others, replicate entire virtual machines (VMs) to the cloud.
+Some of the organizations keep the primary backup onsite but replicate them to cloud storage, while others replicate entire virtual machines (VMs) to the cloud.